MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-retirement.md

 ## When will Delve no longer be available?

 Delve will be retired on December 16, 2024.
-The extended profile-card experience, the updated profile pages in modern search, and the new edit profile experience will be available before Delve is retired.
+The extended profile card experience, the updated profile pages in modern search, and the new edit profile experience will be available before Delve is retired.
 For a limited period, both Delve and the new experiences will be available for users.
 Delve retires when the redirect of Delve URLs is activated.

 ## What do we recommend administrators do?